Rivian shares leap in market debut, topping value of Ford, GM

 Issued on: Modified:

-New York (AFP) – Electric truck maker Rivian soared in its debut on Wall Street on Wednesday, making the company that has produced less than 200 vehicles worth more than traditional automakers Ford and General Motors.
+New York (AFP) – Electric truck maker Rivian soared in its Wall Street debut on Wednesday, making the company worth more than traditional automakers Ford and General Motors.

-Shares in the company backed by Amazon and Ford leapt 50 percent in its first trades to $119.45 before easing back, taking its market capitalization to more than $100 billion, if stock options and other convertible shares are not taken into account -- well above Detroit's legacy manufacturers.
+Shares in the company backed by Amazon and Ford leapt as high as 50 percent in its first day of trading, taking Rivian's market capitalization to more than $100 billion, if stock options and other convertible shares are taken into account -- well above Detroit's legacy manufacturers.

-Rivian announced late Tuesday that it had raised $11.9 billion in its initial public offering, setting the share price at $78, in the largest IPO since 2014 when China's online giant Alibaba went public.

 The red-hot startup is taking advantage of investor enthusiasm for the electric vehicle sector, where star performer Tesla recently surpassed $1 trillion market capitalization.

-Backers view it as the next Tesla but it has sceptics as well.
+Backers view it as the next Tesla, but it has skeptics, as well.

 He attributes the rapid rise to investors with excess looking for promising returns.

-"With no sales in the market, the Rivian team is also untested at the hardest task of all which is achieving scale, and Rivian needs to do this in spades if it ever hopes to grow into the valuation currently being attributed to it."
+"With no sales in the market, the Rivian team is also untested at the hardest task of all which is achieving scale, and Rivian needs to do this in spades if it ever hopes to grow into the valuation currently being attributed to it," said Windsor.

+The company is indeed loss-making, but Gregori Volokhine, president of Meeschaert Financial Services, said it had benefited from the buzz around electric vehicles.

+"There is currently a huge demand for all ESG investments," Volokhine said, referring to the acronym that denotes investing in companies seen as socially and environmentally responsible.

-The company as of October 31 had delivered just 168 vehicles, mostly to company employees.
+The company as of October 31 had delivered just 156 vehicles, mostly to company employees, all of which are currently produced at a plant in Normal, Illinois that it acquired from Mitsubishi in 2017.

 As of late October, it had an order backlog of 55,400 R1Ts and R1Ss that it expects to deliver by the end of 2023.
 Prices for the electric trucks and SUVs start from around $70,000.